Lornatang/SCN-PyTorch/README.md

 super-resolution.
 Current researches tend to use deeper convolutional neural networks to enhance performance.
 However, blindly increasing the depth of the network cannot ameliorate the network effectively.
 Worse still, with the depth of the network increases, more problems occurred in the training process and more training tricks are needed.
-In this paper, we propose a novel multi-scale residual network (MSRN) to fully exploit the image features, which outperform most of the state-of-the-art methods.
+In this paper, we propose a novel multi-scale residual network (SCN) to fully exploit the image features, which outperform most of the state-of-the-art methods.
 Based on the residual block, we introduce convolution kernels of different sizes to adaptively detect the image features in different scales.
 Meanwhile, we let these features interact with each other to get the most efficacious image information, we call this structure Multi-scale Residual Block (MSRB).
 Furthermore, the